jdvillamin/eliens-notebook/README.md

 ```

 ## Adding Code
 The codes are placed in `cpp` and `python3` folders.
 Each directories inside these folders should follow the **snake case convention**.
-Directories should represent a topic in competitive programming, i.e `data_structures`.
+Directories should represent a topic in competitive programming, e.g. `data_structures`.
 Every subdirectories should contain files in `.cpp` or `.py` and should also follow the snake case convention.

 ### Sample folder structure
 ```